 COFEM is predominantly a volunteer-run network – and yet, this doesn’t stop us from collectively identifying, convening and organizing key initiatives and actions linked to COFEM’s core objectives.
 Watch this page for updates on upcoming initiatives and events!

 Upcoming COFEM Initiatives and Events

-COFEM will host a series of campaigns for 16 Days of Activism.
+COFEM will launch Member Reflection videos on the Feminist Pocketbook soon.
 Come back in a couple of weeks for more information!